pcsmomo/docker-kubernetes/README.md

 Docker &amp; Kubernetes: The Practical Guide by Maximilian Schwarzmüller

-This repository is to summarize this long lecture and it would not include any code.
+This repository is to summarize this long lecture and it would not include much code.

 ## Details